epam/edp-gerrit-operator/docs/api.md

-GerritGroupMember is the Schema for the gerrit group member API
+GerritGroupMember is the Schema for the gerrit group member API.

 <table>
     <thead>